tradingview/documentation-guidelines/PineBlogPosts/README.md

   - [Em dash](#em-dash)
 - [Examples](#examples)

-We use U.S. English style and spelling standards, unless otherwise specified here.

-## Process
+## Introduction

+This page documents how we produce Pine-related blog posts.

+Blog posts are a critical component of our communications with Pine coders.
+Script users can also often benefit from our Pine-related blog posts, which considerably increases their audience.

+When they are done properly, blog posts reflect the professionalism of our teams.
+What we say and how we say it are both important.

-Blog posts should be well-planned and coordinated with the rollout of the feature:
+Blog posts should be well-planned and coordinated with the rollout of the feature.
+Many people must contribute to make great posts.
+Their work requires adequate time, so it's important that we give them enough of it for them to do their work properly.

-- Although it's not a requirement, it's useful for users if we can include links to published scripts using the feature.
-This entails that we coordinate with PineCoders and give them at least a week to come up with worthwhile example scripts.
-- If you cannot think of useful code examples, ask PineCoders in the or Luc.

-Because it's always useful for users to see actual scripts using the feature, we should ideally try to coordinate with PineCoders in the "PineCoders+TV Testing" room to ensure we have some examples.

-## Writing Style

-Focus on what's in it for users: what they can do with the new feature, and how.

-Our writing style should be the usual TV style: no frills, no bs, engaging, sometimes humorous, and to the point.
-If you are unsure, ask for help from James or Laurie.
+We'll start by looking at the structure of our posts, then see how to produce them.